Alfresco/alfresco-android-kotlin-api/README.md

 </activity>
 ```
 This **needs to match** your configuration in the Identity Service and the one provided in your **AuthConfig**

-Our library will take care of getting the token and will call you back in via the `onCredentials()` function

 ### After Authentication